School chemistry notes: Formulations - definition & examples explained

 Finally a mention of summer/winter mixtures in petrol formulation.
 Since the average temperature is higher in the summer than winter, then the volatility of petrol will vary accordingly.
 The summer petrol blends contain more less easily vapourised hydrocarbons compared to winter formulations and vice versa.
 This means the ease of volatilisation will stay roughly constant through the year.

 Other products derived from petroleum oil

 Polymers can be produced to have a variety of physical properties.
 They are synthesised from oil derived compounds such as alkenes to make poly(ethene) ('polythene'), poly(propene) ('polypropylene', 'polyprene' etc.).
-Various additives are used to colour the plastic and plasticizers are added to make it more flexible.
-Flexibility is important for electrical cables and clothing and shock absorbance in footwear.

 Food Industry Products: Additives, Dietary supplements